 Turn Those “I Can’t Do It’s” Into Confidence and ” I Can Do Anything’s!”

-Remember to not rescue your little one, but encourage them to complete the task on their own with some help from you.
+Remember not to rescue your little one, but encourage them to complete the task on their own with some help from you.

 Be encouraging and focus on the process instead of the product.
 Please learn from my mistakes.

-Remember to take breaks and get playful when things get really hard, and most of all be present and engaged in your child’s difficult situation so you can help them through their problem by offering solutions or brainstorming a fix together.
+Remember to take breaks and get playful when things get really hard, and most of all are present and engaged in your child’s difficult situation so you can help them through their problem by offering solutions or brainstorming a fix together.